 The jig then must allow the user to apply considerable force.

-The stone is held in version 4 of my bench stone holder, also known as a Stone Vise.
-The vise top is surfaced with glass - allowing for much reduced friction between the jig and the vise.
+The stone is held in version 4 of my bench stone holder, also known as a Stone Vice.
+The vice top is surfaced with glass - allowing for much reduced friction between the jig and the vice.

 The blade is held in a new slanted jig.
 The range of motion with a jig that holds the blade at right angles is limited by length of the plane iron.
 By building a new jig that holds the plane iron at an acute angle, I was able to get the full 8" range of motion.